 The following job categories are considered in-field to calculate the graduate employment rates required by the state of California for graduates of the Pharmacy Technician program.
-Detailed information for each Standard Occupational Classification (SOC) can be found at onetonline.org.
+Detailed information for each Standard Occupational Classification (SOC) can be found at one-color: one-color: one-color: blue; to calculate the graduate employment rates required by the state of California for graduates of the Pharmacy Technician program.
+Detailed information for each Standard Occupational Classification (SOC) can be found at one-color: one-color: one-color: blue; one-color: bl